Stable machine-learning parameterization of subgrid processes for climate modeling at a range of resolutions

 To train the RFs, we use the RandomForestRegressor class from scikit-learn package \cite{pedregosa2011scikit} version 0.21.2.
-During the training process, different hyperparameters may to be tuned to improve the performance of the RFs.
+Different hyperparameters governing the learning process and complexity of the RFs may be tuned to improve performance.
 The most important hyperparameters that we tuned are the number of trees in each forest, the minimum number of samples at each leaf node, and the number of training samples.
-Fig.~\ref{fig:hyperparameter_tuning} shows the coefficient of determination ($R^2$) evaluated on the validation dataset for different combinations of hyperparameters.
+Supplementary Figure 8 shows the coefficient of determination ($R^2$) evaluated on the validation dataset for different combinations of hyperparameters.
 We stress that unlike standard supervised machine learning tasks, higher accuracy on test data is not our only goal.
 We also want to have a fast RF since it will be called many times when used in a simulation, and we do not want to have an RF that is overly large in memory since it will need to be stored on each core (or possibly shared across all cores in a node).
 Based on a compromise between RF accuracy, memory demands and speed when the RF is implemented in SAM, for coarse-graining factors of x4, x8 and x16 we chose $10$ trees in each RF, a minimum of $20$ samples in each leaf and $5,000,000$ training samples.
 However, fewer training samples were available for x32, and in order to have a similar size of RFs in this case, a minimum of $7$ samples in each leaf were taken.
-For x8, RF-tend is $0.78$GB and RF-diff is $0.20$GB when stored in netcdf format at single precision.
-We found that this size in memory did not pose a problem when running across multiple cores, but in the event that memory did pose a problem, we emphasize that the RF parameterization can achieve very similar accuracy at a smaller size.
-For example, we reduced the number of trees in RF-tend from 10 to 5 which reduces its size in memory by more than a factor of two to $0.35$GB without any noticeable difference in the results when it is implemented in SAM at coarse resolution.